Master of Orion: Biological weapons

+Biological weapons are designed exclusively for use in attacking planets.
+They destroy enemy population points and reduce the target's habitability (i.e., its maximum population size), leaving any missile bases and factories there intact.
+Use of these weapons causes political fallout and every other player in the game shifts a level toward despising their user.
+Biological defenses, the Toxin Antidote and Universal Antidote, prevent the loss of 1 and 2 million in population per biological attack respectively.
+However, neither reduce the damage done by biological attacks to a planet's habitability.

 Bombs

-Bombs are weapons which are designed to attack planets, rather than enemy ships.
-They deal a lot of damage to colonies, but do not damage ships nearly as much, and have a very low range.
+Bombs are weapons which are designed to attack planets rather than enemy ships.
+They deal more damage than any other weapon type to colonies, but cannot target ships, and always have the minimum possible range.

 Diplomacy

 Master of Orion provides a wide range of diplomatic negotiations: gifts of money or technology; one-time technology trades; trade pacts that boost industrial output; non-aggression and alliance treaties.
 Players can also threaten each other, declare war and arrange cease-fires.
 Each AI player remembers others' actions, both positive and negative, and will be unwilling to form alliances with a player who has broken previous treaties with it.

 Under AI control, each race has a ruler personality and an objective, such as Xenophobic Expansionist or Pacifistic Technologist.
 These traits guide their politics and economic management; for example militarists maintain large fleets and prioritize technologies which have military benefits, while ecologists put a lot of effort into pollution control and terraforming.
 Traits vary from game to game.
 Each race has most probable traits and avoids their opposites.
 Races may occasionally revolt and change traits, but players can force a revolt, and turn the population against the leader using spies.